-ONLINE 4-H MEMBER ENROLLMENT 2022-23
+ONLINE 4-H MEMBER ENROLLMENT 2023-24

-4-H Member Enrollment will be done online again this year.
+4-H Member Enrollment will be done online.
 You can begin enrollment and re-enrollment on October 1.
 Please wait until this date to enroll.
 The Club with the most re-enrollments by November 15 of current members will receive a pizza party.

 All enrollment will need to be completed online at https://v2.4honline.com for new and re-enrollments.
 Remember the State 4-H Office has a \$15 per member fee.
 If you had an account in 4HOnline, login to the system by entering your email address and password.
 Click [Sign In].
 Continue to Youth Member Enrollment on Page 6 (Section 4) to enroll youth members or Page 4 (Section 3) to Add a New Member to the Family.
 TIPS: If you have forgotten your password, click "Reset Password?" to receive an email with a link to set a new password.
 You will need to select your club and desired projects this year when you enroll.
 At the end of each 4-H'er enrollment there will be a screen concerning the fee and payment options.
 Options on the screen will include: Pay online, Mail a check, Request a Waiver, or Use a Coupon Code.
-If you have more than one child and do not want several debit/credit card transactions you will need to indicate check or coupon, otherwise each will be it's own If your club has voted to pay for their transaction. member's fee you would select "Coupon Code".
+If you have more than one child and do not want several debit/credit card transactions you will need to indicate check or coupon, otherwise each will be it's own transaction.
+If your club has voted to pay for their member's fee you would select "Coupon Code".
 Please let us know if your club or someone else is sponsoring your fee.
-Coupon Codes can be obtained by contacting Ethel or click that option and we can insert the code prior to approval.
+Coupon Codes will be insert prior to approval.
+If you select "Check", please send your check to our office, made out to Ford County 4-H Council and we will use our county coupon code.
 Enrollment will not become active until our office or the State 4-H Office has received payment of the fee.
 If you have any questions, please contact the office.
-There are instructions on the online website for re-enrolling.
+There are instructions on the online website for reenrolling.